 The Domain Name System also known as the DNS is the heart of the internet.
 It is a well-known internet service.

-It is just like a phonebook which your system uses to record hostnames to IP addresses so that it could interact with public services like websites.
+It is just like a phonebook that your system uses to record hostnames to IP addresses so that it could interact with public services like websites.

 Although DNS do not gain much attention, it plays an essential and vital in the presence of online running business like websites, online services, cloud connections, and app.
 When DNS gets failed so, it won’t show you online.
 For all purposes and intentions, your business remains down like in a data breach.